 Chuseok Folk Games and Dances

 The important food during the Chuseok celebrations is songpyeon.
 The preparation of the food begins with kneading rice powder into a ball which is smaller than a golf ball.
 Then one fills the ball with beans, chestnuts, sesame seeds, red beans, and other preferred ingredients.
-Then the songpyeon undergoes steaming with a pin needles on the rice cake layers.
+Then the songpyeon undergoes steaming with pine needles on the rice cake layers.
 The whole family gathers to make the songpyeon.
 Koreans believe that the person who makes the most beautifully shaped songpyeon will either give birth to a beautiful baby or meet a good spouse.
-Other Chuseok foods include traditional liquor and jeon.
+Other Chuseok foods include rice wines and liqueurs made from newly harvested rice and beautifully textured and colored Hangwa.